GDjkhp/otaku-watcher-contrib/README.md

 [mov-cli.plugins]
 anime = "otaku-watcher"
 ```
-3. Set `DDG2` cookie for animepahe scraper or it will not work. (optional)
+3. OPTIONAL: Set `DDG2` cookie for animepahe scraper or it will not work.
 ```sh
 mov-cli -e .env
 ```